 So Ben set out to write his own novel.
 After many grueling minutes in front of a computer, Ben was proud to present Buck Fever.
 Like many best-selling classics, Buck Fever has lots and lots of verbs, prepositions, adjectives, and the occasional gerund.
 It was even nominated for the Edgar Award for Best First Novel!

-Since then, Ben has written eight more novels, or 56 novels if you use dog math.
+Since then, Ben has written nine more novels, or 63 novels if you use dog math.